-John Colter (1774?-1812) – An American trapper and guide, Colter was born in Augusta County, Virginia about 1774.
+John Colter was an American trapper and guide was born in Augusta County, Virginia about 1774.
 Sometime around 1780, Colter’s family moved to Kentucky near present-day Maysville.
 In 1803, Colter enlisted in the Lewis and Clark Expedition as a private with a salary of $5.00 per month.
-During the expedition, Colter was considered to be one of the best hunters and scouts in the group, and was routinely sent out to hunt game and scout possible trails.
+During the expedition, Colter was considered one of the best hunters and scouts in the group and was routinely sent out to hunt game and scout possible trails.

-As the expedition was returning to St. Louis, Missouri in 1806, they were met by two trappers by the names of Forest Hancock and Joseph Dickson, who were headed to the Yellowstone River.
-Colter, not ready to return to “civilization,” was granted a discharge to join them, and the trio began the journey in August.
+As the expedition returned to St. Louis, Missouri, in 1806, they met two trappers named Forest Hancock and Joseph Dickson, headed to the Yellowstone River.
+Not ready to return to “civilization,” Colter was granted a discharge to join them, and the trio began the journey in August.

-The next year, as Colter was making his way to back to St. Louis, he met Manuel Lisa, and his party of trappers of the newly formed Missouri Fur Company.
+As Colter made his way back to St. Louis the following year, he met Manuel Lisa and his party of trappers of the newly formed Missouri Fur Company.

-In October, 1807, Lisa sent Colter out to meet with the the winter Indian camps, alerting them to the presence of the Missouri Fur Company and desire to trade.
+In October 1807, Lisa sent Colter out to meet with the winter Indian camps, alerting them to the presence of the Missouri Fur Company and their desire to trade.
 Though his exact route is uncertain, Colter traveled alone with only his rifle and pack, covering an estimated 500 miles.
-During the winter, with the help of Indian guides, he was thought to have crossed the Wind River Mountains, the Teton Range, and was probably the first white man to see Jackson’s Hole and Yellowstone Lake.
+During the winter, with the help of Indian guides, he was thought to have crossed the Wind River Mountains and the Teton Range and was probably the first white man to see Jackson’s Hole and Yellowstone Lake.
 Arriving back at Fort Raymond in the spring of 1808, he described the thermal wonders of Yellowstone to the rest of the party, and though most were skeptical of his descriptions, Yellowstone soon became known as “Colter’s Hell.”

 Telling Colter to run, the mountain man quickly realized he was the object of a “human hunt.”
-A very swift runner, Colter eluded most of the group but one man was gaining on him.
-Turning and facing the Indian, Colter killed him with his own spear, took his blanket, and by hiding in the river under a pile of logs, was able to escape.
+A very swift runner, Colter eluded most of the group, but one man was gaining on him.
+Turning and facing the Indian, Colter killed him with his own spear, took his blanket, and was able to escape by hiding in the river under a pile of logs.
 For the next eleven days, he walked 200 miles back to Fort Raymond with only the blanket for warmth and survived on bark and roots to eat.
-When he stumbled into the stockade he was almost dead.
+When he stumbled into the stockade, he was almost dead.
 However, the brave mountain man was nursed back to health.

 Still not ready to give up his life of adventure, Colter signed on to lead another Missouri Fur Company expedition to the Three Forks of the Missouri River in 1810.
-True to past experience, the group was attacked by the Blackfoot again and Colter finally vowed to return to St. Louis.
+True to experience, the group was attacked by the Blackfoot again, and Colter finally vowed to return to St. Louis.
 Returning by the end of 1810, he had been away from civilization for almost six years.
-He furnished very valuable information to William Clark, who was compiling maps for the report of the Lewis and Clark Expedition and with his fur trade profits he bought a farm near New Haven, Missouri.
-He soon soon married a woman named Sally and the couple would have one son.
-However his quiet life as a farmer would not last.
+He furnished very valuable information to William Clark, who was compiling maps for the Lewis and Clark Expedition report.
+He bought a farm near New Haven, Missouri, with his fur trade profits.
+He soon married a woman named Sally, and the couple would have one son.
+However, his quiet life as a farmer would not last.